nithishr/image_gen_experiments/flux_fine_tuning/README.md

 ![Screenshot of the app](app.png)

 Finetuning can be done with a few images (10-20).
 The instructions for finetuning can be found [here](https://replicate.com/docs/get-started/fine-tune-with-flux).
-Training requires about $2.
+It will cost around $2 to train the model in about 20 minutes.

 ## Installation